dromotherm/documentation/pages/themis/DLCF/README.md

 At that time, the Themis project was still very young and had not yet adopted the 169 mhz Enless sensors to measure outdoor and indoor temperatures.

-In retrospect, it would have been simpler and cheaper to install a single sensor than a complete weather station.
+In retrospect, it would have been easiest and cheaper to install a single sensor than a complete weather station.

 ## Anybus AB7007
 https://www.anybus.com/fr/support/file-doc-downloads/communicator-specific/?ordercode=AB7007